Scientific Name

 Hardiness: During the active growth period, this cactus likes warm temperatures, while in winter, it likes cooler temperatures.
 O. hempelianus can withstand temperatures as low as 20 °F (-6.7 °C).
 USDA Plant Hardiness Zones 9a to 11b, 20 to 50 °F (-6.7 to 10 °C).

-Watering: From spring to fall, water thoroughly, but allow the soil to dry out before watering again.
+Watering: Water thoroughly from spring to fall, but allow the soil to dry out before watering again.
 With the arrival of fall, gradually reduce the watering frequency.
-During the winter, when O. hempelianus is dormant, give it just enough water to prevent shrinking.
+When O. hempelianus is dormant in winter, give it just enough water to prevent shrinking.

 Repotting: While O. hempelianus is young, it is recommended to repot each year in early spring.
 Once it matures, repot when your cactus is outgrowing its pot.

 Propagation: Using stem cuttings is the easiest method to propagate O. hempelianus because seed propagation is a slow process.
-Take cuttings during the growing season of the cuctus.
-Spring and summer is the best time to sow the seeds.
+Take cuttings during the growing season.
+Spring and summer are the best time to sow the seeds.

 Learn more at How to Grow and Care for Cereus.